EnjaeAntonio/EnjaeAntonio/README.md

 ## Other 🍎

-- 🌱 I'm currently Learning Unit Testing in .Net and I'm also becoming better at solvnig LeetCode!
+- 🌱 I am currently an intern at My Little Tribe!
 - 📫 How to reach me: Enjaeantonio@outlook.com
 - ⬇️ My LinkedIn: https://www.linkedin.com/in/enjae-antonio-a6a8b2256/
 - ⚡ Fun fact: My favourite game is Call of Duty!